owdproject/owd-client/README.md

 Open Web Desktop (previously *hacklover-client*, aka [my personal website](https://hacklover.net)) is a project that aims to provide a simple environment to create your own web desktop.
 Based on Vue.js, it has been rewritten to be fully modular.

-[Demo]((https://owd-client.netlify.app)) of this owd-client repository.
+[Check the demo]((https://owd-client.netlify.app)) of this owd-client repository.

 ## Features
-- Open-source web desktop client
+- Open-source web desktop client based on Vue.js
-- Fully extendable through modules
+- Fully extendable through client and server modules
-- Fully extendable through pages
+- Fully extendable through pages and components
 - Global terminal commands support
 - Global notifications through SSE
 - Vuetify.js implemented by default